 Mysterious neurologic symptoms may have saved this patient’s life

-Medical Mysteries is a column about the diagnosis of complicated medical cases at Brigham and Women’s Hospital.
+Medical Mysteries is a column about the diagnosis and treatment of complicated medical cases at Brigham and Women’s Hospital (BWH).

 At some point, Jim Valdes’s immune system began attacking his spinal cord.
 The repeated assaults from his own antibodies weakened his nervous system’s ability to send messages from his brain to his legs.